Origin: Speyside (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Sherry American and European and ex-Bourbon
+Ageing casks: Ex-Sherry American and European and ex-Bourbon

 Added coloring: No